gvwilson/thirdbit/_posts/2008/2008-12-26-articles-id-like-to-write-in-the-next-489-days.md

 date: 2008-12-26 11:53:53
 year: 2008
 ---
 One of the things I teach my students is that the real purpose of a schedule is to tell you when to start cutting corners and dropping features.
-The ticker on my web site tells me I have 489 days left in my contract with the university; I signed up hoping to study ways of teaching second-stage novices [1] how to be better programmers, but after four failed attempts to get NSERC funding [2], it's time to lower my sights.
+The ticker on my web site tells me I have 489 days left in my contract with the university; I signed up hoping to study ways of teaching second-stage novices[^1] how to be better programmers, but after four failed attempts to get NSERC funding[^2], it's time to lower my sights.
 Here are the things I'd like to finish off before my stint at <a href="http://www.cs.toronto.edu">U of T</a> is over:
 <ol>
   <li>Help Samira Abdi, Jeremy Handcock, and Carolyn MacLeod finish their Master's theses, and get Aran Donohue, Alecia Fowler, Alicia Grubb, Zachary Kincaid, Jason Montojo, and Rory Tulk through theirs.</li>
   <li>Publish <a href="http://pragprog.com/titles/gwpy/practical-programming"><em>Practical Programming</em></a> (the "CS-1 in Python" book that <a href="http://www.cs.toronto.edu/~campbell">Jennifer Campbell</a>, <a href="http://www.cs.toronto.edu/~pgries">Paul Gries</a>, <a href="http://www.jaysnothere.com/blog/">Jason Montojo</a>, and I have been writing).
 It's currently in beta, and due for release in a month or so; we'd like to do a Python 3 update in a year or so, but that's likely to slip.</li>